AUSUFO1/AUSUFO1/README.md

 ---

-### 📂 Featured Projects
+### 🚀 What I Build

+- **Modern Web Applications** with Next.js (SSR/SSG/ISR)
+- **Cross-Platform Mobile Apps** using React Native & Expo
+- **E-Commerce Platforms** with seamless payment integrations
+- **Content Management Interfaces** for WordPress and custom CMS
+- **Interactive Dashboards** with real-time data visualization
+- **Progressive Web Apps** that feel native on any device

 > Most of my work lives in **private repositories** for production applications I'm building with professional teams.
-I'm focused on shipping real features that real users interact with – the kind of code that matters.
+I'm focused on shipping features that real users interact with daily – the kind of code that makes a difference.

 ---

 ### 🏆 Achievements

-🎯 **4 Years** as Web Developer & WordPress Manager at IWeb.Ng
+🎯 **4 Years** as Front-End Engineer & WordPress Manager at IWeb.Ng
 🎨 Currently supporting **National Gallery of Art** with Web Design
-📱 Specialized in **React Native** cross-platform development
+📱 Specialized in **React Native** cross-platform mobile development
-⚡ Built mobile apps that handle complex user interactions seamlessly
+⚡ Building production applications with **Next.js** and **TypeScript**
+🎨 Converting complex designs into pixel-perfect, responsive interfaces
+🚀 Optimizing web performance for 60fps+ user experiences

 ---